 This rate exceeds the university’s overall 90-day placement rate by 20% (overall is 77%).
 It exceeds all other Baylor schools and colleges, with the closest being the Honors College at 92% and Hankamer School of Business at 90%.

 Average salary reported by all teacher-education School of Education graduates who reported salary was $49,144.
-Graduates with degrees in all-level special education or middle or secondary education majors earned more, with the highest average at $55,450.
+Graduates with degrees in all-level special education or middle or secondary education majors earned more, with the highest reported at $55,450.

 University wide, Baylor’s bachelor degree grads reported an average of $55,823, with only Engineering students ($77,824) and Business students ($57,736) outperforming education graduates.